stellalph/14-MVC-Tech-Blog/README.md

 ## Installation

 * The application follows the Model-View-Controller paradigm.
-The Model-View-Controller(MVC) framework is an architectural pattern that adheres to the separation of concerns principle.
+The Model-View-Controller(MVC) is an architectural pattern that adheres to the separation of concerns principle.

 * The folder structure for the application will be set up according to this MVC paradigm.

   - The Model - stores data and data-related logic
   - The View - the UI/UX concerns, or what a user will see and interact with.
   - The Controller - the interface between Models and Views.
 It processes requests from the View, uses the Model to manipulate data, and sends data to the View to render.

 * This application will need the installation of node.js from the website, https://www.node.org.